xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-01-10-gutless-vile-apparition-katorga-and-tumour-at-spit.md

 <br>
 Tumour
 <br><br>
-Late on Saturday afternoon, a crowd began to gather outside Spit in Footscray for an extreme metal DIY show, played by four local Naarm bands.
+Late Saturday afternoon, a crowd started to gather outside Spit in Footscray for an extreme metal DIY show, played by four local Naarm bands.
 After leaving Sharetea for a strawberry fruit tea with lychee and strawberry pearls (thanks for the recommendation Holly <3), I headed to the door to buy my ticket.
 As I am more familiar with the local DIY emo scene, the poster's promise of 'death metal' definitely caught my attention.

 ![poster](/images/gutlessposter1.jpg)